How To Carve

 - Did you have to bring your balance over the downhill foot to be able to step the other one up the hill?

-The position right before you step the uphill foot off the snow has everything you need to make a ski carve: the skis are edged and you are balanced against/over the outside foot.
-Try these three steps to build your outside ski 'touch' on the snow.
+That position right before you step the uphill foot off the snow has everything you need to make a ski carve: the skis are edged and you are balanced on the outside.

 - Try traversing in this position with a bit of speed and aim to get the edge to bend and bite rather than slide.